-In the United States, the relationship between the employer and the employee is virtually unregulated by law, so you can easily find out about your dismissal in the morning - and before lunch you will be forced to take all your belongings from the workplace.
-User community "Pikbushniki North America" under the nickname Diaver spoke about the labor code in the United States, or rather, about its absence.
+In the United States, the relationship between an employer and an employee is practically not regulated by law, so you may well find out about your dismissal in the morning - and you will have to take out all your things from the workplace by lunchtime.
+Community user "Pick-ups of North America" under the nickname Diaver spoke about the labor code in the United States, or rather, about its absence.

-The United States is a country in which the main lawmaking approach is a minimum of regulations.
-It is believed that legislative restrictions should be minimal and only in those areas in which it is impossible without these restrictions (such as medicine, army, etc.).
-This approach, including the impact on the regulation of the relationship between the employer and the employee.
-There are very few legislative restrictions.
+The USA is a country in which the main approach in the field of lawmaking is a minimum of regulation.
+It is believed that legislative restrictions should be minimal and only in those areas in which it is impossible without these restrictions (like medicine, the army, etc.).
+This approach, among other things, affects the regulation of the relationship between the employer and the employee.
+There are very, very few legal restrictions.

 The most important of these restrictions:

-- Salary should not be below the minimum.
-In different states in different ways, but on average it’s about 8 bucks per hour, for California it is a little more than 10 bucks per hour, as far as I know.
+- The salary must be at least the minimum.
+In different states it is different, but on average it is about 8 bucks an hour, for California it is a little over 10 bucks an hour, as far as I know.

-- 10 vacation days per year.
-In good companies, this vacation can be 20 working days.
-In advanced companies from Silicon Valley in general, there may be no restrictions on the length of the vacation - you go on vacation, for how many days you need.
+- 10 working days of vacation per year.
+In good companies, such a vacation can be 20 working days.
+In advanced companies from Silicon Valley, there may not be any restrictions on the length of the vacation at all - you go on vacation for how many days you need.

 - No discrimination on any grounds.
 Any discrimination is severely punished, including through the judicial system.
-If, for example, you were fired due to the fact that you are gay and openly admit it, then this will be a great gift for any lawyer and very large financial and reputational losses for the company.
+If, for example, you were fired because you are gay and openly admit it, then this will be a great gift for any lawyer and very big financial and reputational losses for the company.

 All other interaction rules are described in a separate agreement between the employee and the employer.

-Since there are almost no legislative restrictions, the employer, for example, may ask you to work on the weekend, and most likely you will not be paid anything from above.
-Of course, you can refuse and thereby jeopardize your position, and to be dismissed in the states - this also means losing health insurance from the employer, without which it is cheaper to die.
+Since there are almost no legal restrictions, the employer may, for example, ask to work on the weekend, and, most likely, you will not be paid anything from above.
+Of course, you can refuse and thereby endanger your position, and being fired in the states also means losing your employer's medical insurance, without which it is cheaper to die.

-As a rule, these agreements are marked “at will” - this means that the agreement can be interrupted at any time by any of the parties.
+As a rule, these agreements are marked “at will” - this means that the agreement can be terminated at any time by either party.
 That is, you can be fired at any time, for any reason.
 This leads to the fact that people, especially in low-skilled jobs, are very worried about not losing their place.
-This is one of the reasons why in the states it is impossible or almost impossible to meet rudeness / rudeness among service workers, including in state-owned companies.
+This is one of the reasons why it is impossible or almost impossible to find rudeness / rudeness among service workers in the states, including in state-owned companies.

 For example, if you asked for help from a store consultant, but he did not help you and waved it away, then this is quite enough for the employee to be fired.